 - Baked salmon with acorn squash and Brussels sprouts

-- Kale salad with cranberries and Brussels sprouts
+- Kale salad with Brussels sprouts and cranberries

 This superstar veggie is incredibly versatile, which is probably why it’s so popular.

-Along with being a veggie platter staple, celery provides depth of flavour to soups and stews — it’s also essential to garnish a late-summer Caesar.
+Along with being a veggie platter staple, celery provides depth of flavour to soups and stews—it’s also essential to garnish a Caesar.

-Sweet cobs of corn, doused in butter and salt, are one of summer’s greatest gifts.
+Sweet cobs of corn, doused in butter and salt, are one of the season’s greatest gifts.
 Enjoy the good stuff before the frost sets in.

 Eggplants are at their peak right now, so while you can enjoy them year-round, you’ll want to plan a few eggplant-filled meals now.